BestTimesToVisit.com Logo

 money

 While US dollars are widely accepted, especially in tourist areas, it's smart to have some Belizean dollars (BZD) on hand for smaller purchases or local markets.
-The exchange rate is fixed at 2 BZD to 1 USD, so you can easily calculate.
+The exchange rate is fixed at 2 BZD to 1 USD, so you can easily do the math.
 Ask for change in BZD if you're paying with USD to build up your local currency stash.

 transport